waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 30:** North of Cherrygrove.
 Mr. Pokemon at (17,5).

 ## Immediate Plan
+1. Talk to Cooltrainer M at (33, 9).
-1. Explore the grassy area to the East on Route 31 (Row 14/15).
+2. Explore the area North of the Cooltrainer (Row 8 and above).
-2. Look for a path North or West to bypass the blocked trees.
-3. Reach Violet City.
+3. Find the path to Dark Cave or Violet City.
-4. Heal at Pokemon Center.

 ## Route 31 Navigation
 - **Entrance:** Arrived at (26, 17) from Route 30 West.
 - **Corridor:** Blocked North by Cut/Headbutt trees at Row 10.
 - **East Side:** Open grass area accessible from Row 14.
-May lead around the blockage.
+Contains Cooltrainer M at (33, 9).
 - **West Side:** Presumed location of Violet City entrance.

 ## Current Location